-In February 2020, the Company's Board of Directors approved a stock repurchase program for the repurchase of up to \$600 million of the Company's outstanding shares of Class A common stock.
-The Company completed the February 2020 stock repurchase program of up to \$600 million during the first quarter of 2021.
-In February 2021, the Board of Directors authorized the Company to repurchase up to an additional \$1 billion of the Company's outstanding shares of Class A common stock.
-The Company completed the February 2021 stock repurchase program of up to \$1 billion during the second quarter of 2022.
-In February 2022, the Board of Directors authorized the Company to repurchase up to an additional \$1.2 billion of the Company's outstanding shares of Class A common stock.
+In February 2022, the Board of Directors authorized the Company to repurchase up to \$1.2 billion of the Company's outstanding shares of Class A common stock.
 Share repurchases will be made from time to time in private transactions or open market purchases, as permitted by securities laws and other legal requirements and will be subject to a review of the circumstances in place at that time, including prevailing market prices.
 The program does not obligate the Company to repurchase any specific number of shares and may be discontinued at any time.

-During the three and nine months ended September 30, 2022, the Company repurchased and subsequently retired 7.7 million and 27.6 million shares of its Class A common stock, respectively, for an aggregate amount of \$171.4 million and \$621.1 million, respectively.
-During the three and nine months ended September 30, 2021, the Company repurchased and subsequently retired 5.8 million and 29.9 million shares of its Class A common stock for an aggregate amount of \$181.0 million and \$763.7 million, respectively.
-This included \$200.0 million in repurchases of 8.6 million shares of the Company's Class A common stock in conjunction with the issuance of the Notes, which was outside of the Company's stock repurchase program.
+During the year ended December 31, 2022, the Company repurchased and subsequently retired 35.6 million shares of its Class A common stock for an aggregate amount of \$795.4 million.
+During the year ended December 31, 2021, the Company repurchased and subsequently retired 41.1 million of its Class A common stock for an aggregate amount of \$1.1 billion.
+This includes \$200.0 million in repurchases of 8.6 million shares of our Class A common stock in conjunction with the issuance of the Notes, which was outside of our stock repurchase program.